NEST: Nested Event Stream Transformer for Sequences of Multisets: Abstract

 \section{Abstract}

 Event stream data often exhibit hierarchical structure in which multiple events co-occur, resulting in a sequence of multisets (i.e., bags of events).
 In electronic health records (EHRs), for example, medical events are grouped into a sequence of clinical encounters with well-defined temporal structure, but the order and timing of events within each encounter may be unknown or unreliable.
 Most existing foundation models (FMs) for event stream data flatten this hierarchy into a one-dimensional sequence, leading to (i) computational inefficiency associated with dense attention and learning spurious within-set relationships, and (ii) lower-quality set-level representations from heuristic post-training pooling for downstream tasks.
-Here, we show that preserving the original hierarchy in the FM architecture provides a useful inductive bias that improves both computational efficiency and representation quality.
+Here, we show that preserving the original hierarchy through interleaved within-set and cross-set encoders provides a useful inductive bias that improves both computational efficiency and representation quality.
 We then introduce \textbf{N}ested \textbf{E}vent \textbf{S}tream \textbf{T}ransformer (\textbf{NEST}), a FM for event streams comprised of sequences of multisets.
-Building on this architecture, we formulate Masked Set Modeling (MSM), an efficient paradigm that promotes improved set-level representation learning.
-Experiments on real-world multiset sequence data show that NEST captures real-world dynamics while improving both pretraining efficiency and downstream performance.
+Building on this architecture, we formulate Masked Set Modeling (MSM), a paradigm that promotes improved set-level representation learning.
+Experiments on real-world datasets show that NEST captures real-world dynamics while improving both pretraining efficiency and downstream performance.
+Our code will be publicized upon acceptance.